 Things to See & Do

 There is always a lot happening around town.
-Music shows, second lines, markets, and more — are all opportunities to romance a special someone and soak in the romantic lure of New Orleans.
-Simply meandering the streets of New Orleans can be special, but seeing the Mississippi river at sunset (sunrise, too), or swaying on a streetcar passing grand homes and moss-hung trees, is stunning and, sigh, romantic.
+Music shows, festivals, markets, and more are all opportunities to romance a special someone and soak in the romantic lure of New Orleans.
+Simply meandering the streets of New Orleans can be special, but seeing the Mississippi River at sunset (sunrise, too), or swaying on a streetcar passing grand homes and moss-hung trees, is stunning and, sigh, romantic.

 Take a day or night tour — Tours themed around history, mystery, or even cocktails are just the beginning.
 Tailor your tour experience to your significant other’s personal interests for a memorable, romantic date.